AtomicusChart/Examples/README.md

-## AtomicusChart WPF Chart Examples
+## AtomicusChart® WPF Chart Examples

 WPF Chart Examples are provided in C# / WPF.

 ## Repository Contents

-#### AtomicusChart Showcases
+#### AtomicusChart® Showcases

-The AtomicusChart Showcases illustrate WPF Chart features which show the high performance and functionality of the AtomicusChart libraries.
+The AtomicusChart® Showcases illustrate WPF Chart features which show the high performance and functionality of the AtomicusChart® libraries.

 ![collage](https://atomicuschart.com/images/github/white.jpg)

-The examples are written in WPF are prepared to demonstrate the capabilities of AtomicusChart.
+The examples are written in WPF are prepared to demonstrate the capabilities of AtomicusChart®.

 #### WPF Chart Features